kevaleb/marthamadeit/_products/boundless.md

     choices:
       - choice: 'Yes'
       - choice: 'No'
-  - option_title: 'Would you like the Solid Color Block Top?'
+  - option_title: Would you like the Solid Color Block Top?
     option_description: If you select no your dress will be all main fabric
     choices:
       - choice: 'Yes'